The Biohacking Blueprint: How TereZa & Anthony Lolli Transformed Their Bodies & Lives

 Danielle Amon, warm him up with the questions and how to simplify things.

 Then we would sit down and interview him.
-So So our kids would ask, you know, like, what is, like, where is the brain, right?
+So our kids would ask, you know, like, what is, like, where is the brain, right?
 Like, and he would say, actually, brain is an organ.

 And you would see his demeanor change completely.
 Wow.

-And they're all doing some sort of hacks.
 So we're just bringing that to the people in the most fun and entertaining way.
+It's like e-news, but all focused on health.

-And it's needed, especially in America, you know?
 I feel like everybody needs to take care of themselves.

 It's one thing about finances, but it's another thing, taking the finances, getting the options, and getting optimized with your health, correct?

-So guys, where can my audience find you and more information on all across your platforms?
-Well, the simple word word is biohack yourself.
-If they Google it,
+So, guys, where can my audience find you and more information on all across your platforms?
+Well, the simple word is bio-hack yourself.

-if they chat GBT, everything that we have, but BioHack Yourself Media is the Instagram.
+If they Google it, if it comes, if they chat GBT, everything that we have, but BioHack Yourself Media is the Instagram.

 Lolly, L-O-L-L-I. So those are the two places.